molecul/mos-coverage/README.rst

 =================
- MOS collect coverage tool
+ Collect coverage tool for MOS 9.x
 =================

 Setup
 -----

-First, you need to create a virtual environment and activate it.
+First, you need to create a virtual environment on Fuel master and activate it.

 ::